gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 Note, this only works for code alterations outside of the main `__init__.py`.

 #### Troubleshooting

+- if you can't access `pyrcc5`, it might not be installed on your system for mysterious reasons.
+In that case, please try `sudo apt-get install pyqt5-dev-tools`, which should contain `pyrcc5`.

 - if you don't see the plugin in the manager after a QGIS restart, check you didn't accidentally set the `experimental` flag by allowing experimental plugins in *Plugin Manager* ► *Settings*.